TritonWear allows you to create teams within teams as subdivisions, to reflect the structures of real life divisions and relations.

 If you are beginning without any team, you will see a blank page as below, and from here you can create a brand new team.

 Teams created within a Team Hub will exist WITHIN that team.
 In a simple structure, you might create some squads within your club team.
-At a National Federation level that could be creating regional groups, and within those regional groups more specific groupings, with as many levels as needed to eventually recreate a large organizational pyramid structure.
+At a National Federation level that could be creating regional groups, and within those regional groups more specific groupings, with as many levels as needed to eventually create a large organizational structure like this diagram.

 In the example above, a team created at the B level will create a new team in the C group.
 If you were to create a new team from the C group you would create a sub-squad in the D level.